Updated April 2026

 What to Look for in a Landlord PDS

-Landlord insurance PDS documents contain specific sections you should review carefully:
+Landlord insurance PDS documents contain specific sections worth reviewing carefully:

 • Definition of "tenanted property" - does it include short-term letting?

-• Specific sub-limits for tenant damage, meth cover, and loss of rent
+• Specific sub-limits for tenant damage, loss of rent, and legal liability

 • Excess amounts for different claim types (standard, natural disaster, tenant-related)

-• Vacancy conditions - how long can the property be empty?
+• Vacancy conditions - how long can the property be empty before cover is affected?

 Key Landlord Definitions to Check